tytydraco/yessleep/out/The_Rules_Are_Just_for_Your_Own_Safety.md

 10. Never, under any circumstances, look at your reflection in the freezer doors after 3:00 a.m.

 I laughed at first, thinking it was some elaborate prank.
 But Mr. Thompson didn’t laugh.
 “Just follow the damn rules,” he said, rubbing his temples like he had the worst migraine in the world.

+"Oh yeah.
+By the way, your pay has been increased to $45 per hour.
+So follow the rules."
+I immediately stopped laughing.

 By the time 11:15 rolled around, I was already on edge.
 I had my hands on the door, ready to grab the last few shopping carts, when my phone buzzed.
 A text from Mr. Thompson.